 5 years older, while (then) current solar panel technology will be 5 years

-more efficient and up to code.
+more efficient and codeworthy.
 (This is a Craig point.)

 Surely, I needn't belabor the true costs and environmental hazards of coal, petroleum energy and their extraction methods.
 But let's take a critical look at our choices for alternatives.

 Looming large among them is the electric car, which entails beefed up infrastructure to deliver the needed electric energy and wars to secure scarce lithium for batteries.
-I'm going to pursue an "is this trip necessary" approach to reigning in our energy consumption, plus the fecundity and growth which underlies it all.
+I suggest an "is this trip necessary" approach to reigning in our energy consumption, as well as the fecundity and growth which underlies it all.

 ^ Much better than one might initially expect, since vehicles, tires, engines, crashworthy construction and fuel (or batteries, which weigh a ton in Elon Musk's performance cars) --could all be significantly lighter (and cheaper), thus further reducing the power and energy required for a given journey.

 So okay, that cuts the over-all cost and operating expense of a vehicle --perhaps in half, especially considering that, with lower rates of wear, damages and injuries, vehicles would last longer, insurance would cost less and cars would probably be needed for fewer commuting miles (due to the return of the single income family and residences being located much closer to work and recreational destinations --per:

-But there's more to consider!
-Since folks are naturally reluctant to spend twice as long commuting to work, shopping and recreational venues, "the invisible hand of Adam Smith" :-)) --would create many more/closer destinations --in the fashion that southwest Wisconsin is strewn with little towns, spaced out as far as a farmer would care to truck his milk to market in the dairy industry's early days.
+Since folks are naturally reluctant to spend twice as long commuting to work, shopping, recreational venues, and "the invisible hand of Adam Smith" :-)) --would create many more/closer destinations --in the fashion that southwest Wisconsin is strewn with little towns, spaced out as far as a farmer would care to truck his milk to market in the dairy industry's early days.